-Security baseline automation of STIG and CIS controls with Ansible is improving resource management and compliance
+Security baseline automation of STIG and CIS controls with Lockdown Enterprise

 With an ever-growing workload to accommodate, IT is deploying cloud services and automation to help keep pace with its line-of-business demands.
 A factory-like mentality towards IT infrastructure operations has allowed businesses to improve upon its SLAs while increasing the quality of service delivery.